 Although workers can’t sue the company that employs them, they can file suit against third parties who were negligent in a way that led to a construction accident occurring.
 These third parties could include everyone from manufacturers of defective construction equipment to engineers, architects or project managers.

-At The Christmas Law Firm, our Charleston construction accident attorneys have decades of collective experience providing legal advocacy to construction workers, families of deceased workers, and others injured on a construction site.
+At Christmas Injury Lawyers, our Charleston construction accident attorneys have decades of collective experience providing legal advocacy to construction workers, families of deceased workers, and others injured on a construction site.
 We’ll bring our legal knowledge to the table to help with a civil claim or a workers’ compensation case.
 Give us a call as soon as possible to learn more.